Academic Standards and Requirements

 Philosophy of the Education Division - Conceptual Framework

-This Conceptual Framework relates directly to Molloy College's strategic plan and is supported by the four pillars of Dominican life: Prayer, study, preaching and community which we interpret as:
+This Conceptual Framework relates directly to Molloy University's strategic plan and is supported by the four pillars of Dominican life: Prayer, study, preaching and community which we interpret as:

 - Spirituality and reflection